-MOLLY C. DWYER, CLERK U.S. COURT OF APPEALS U.S.C. § 352(b)(1)(A)(i)-(iii).
+U.S.C. § 352(b)(1)(A)(i)-(iii).
 Judicial misconduct proceedings are not a substitute for the normal appellate review process, and may not be used to seek reversal of a judge's decision, to obtain a new trial, or to request reassignment to a different judge.

-Complainant alleges that the district judge ignored evidence and ruled incorrectly on dispositive motions and service issues.
-These allegations relate directly to the merits of the district judge's rulings and must be dismissed.
+Complainant alleges that the district judge improperly ruled on the district judge's own disqualification and covered up the misconduct of various clerks and opposing counsel.
+To the extent that complainant is challenging the rulings made in the case, these allegations are merits-related and must be dismissed on that ground.
 See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including claims directly related to the merits of a decision); In re Complaint of Judicial Misconduct, 838 F.3d 1030 (9th Cir.
 Jud.
 Council 2016) (dismissing allegations that a district judge and magistrate judge made various improper rulings as merits-related); Judicial-Conduct Rule 11(c)(1)(B).
+To the extent complainant alleges the clerk and opposing counsel failed to properly serve documents on complainant, those allegations are not reviewable under the Judicial-Conduct Rules and must be dismissed.
+The judicial misconduct process applies only to active federal judges.
+See Judicial-Conduct Rule 4.

-Complainant next alleges that the district judge lied, showed bias in "early termination of Case," and that the district judge's statements and patterns "signify not only bias, but Judicial Misconduct."
+Complainant also alleges that the district judge was biased and had a conflict of interest based on his prior employment.
 Complainant provides no objectively verifiable evidence in support of these vague and conclusory allegations, which are dismissed as unfounded.
-See 28 U.S.C. § 352(b)(1)(A)(iii); In re Complaint of Judicial Misconduct, 900 F.3d 1163 (9th Cir.
-Jud.
-Council 2018) (dismissing allegations that subject judges engaged in racketeering, bribery, conspiracy, kidnapping, and other criminal acts because complainant provided no objectively verifiable evidence in support of those allegations); In re Complaint of Judicial Misconduct, 650 F.3d 1370, 1371 (9th Cir.
+See 28 U.S.C. § 352(b)(1)(A)(iii); In re Complaint of Judicial Misconduct, 650 F.3d 1370, 1371 (9th Cir.
 Jud.
 Council 2011) ("adverse rulings do not prove bias or conspiracy"); Judicial-Conduct Rule 11(c)(1)(D).